skypjack/entt/README.md

 If the registry is empty, preparation is extremely fast.
 Moreover the `prepare` member function template is idempotent.
 Feel free to invoke it even more than
-once: if the view has been alreadt prepared before, the function returns immediately and does nothing.
+once: if the view has been already prepared before, the function returns immediately and does nothing.

 A persistent view offers a bunch of functionalities to get the number of